emirmatik/google-dino/README.md

 - Use arrow keys of your keyboard to jump -⬆ and dip - ⬇
 - You can change the game speed in javascript with changing variable named <code>FPS</code>

-**Improvement: Genetic Algorithm may be tried to teach dino jump and dip itself**
+**Improvement: Genetic Algorithm may be tried to teach dino to jump and dip itself**

 ## Dino Pics